swipe-org/swipe/SPECIFICATION.md

 The "to" property of each element specifies the animation to be performed on the element, by specifying a new value for animatable properties (such as "opacity", "rotate", "translate", "bc", "path").

+The "timing" property specifies the timing of animation with two floating values, start and end (must be between 0.0 and 1.0).
+The default is [0.0, 1.0].

 Following example animates the text "I'm animatable!" down when the second page appears on the screen.

 ```